open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - Implemented for an OCI registry

 Cons:
-- Require a transformer to make the artifacts consumable by FluxCDs Helm- and Kustomize-Controller.
+- Requires a transformer to make the artifacts consumable by FluxCDs Helm- and Kustomize-Controller.
 E.g. by using FluxCDs `source-controller` and its CR `OCIRepository`.
 - Implemented in `open-component-model/ocm-controller` which will be archived, when the `ocm-controller` v2 go productive.
 Thus, the `snapshot` implementation must be copied in this repository.